Golf Ball Position: Correct Stance From Driver to Putter

 This ball position will help you hit down and through the golf ball, creating the perfect divot.
 In very few circumstances do you want the ball off your front or back foot with irons.
 Keep them in the center to front-center area for optimal contact.

-Ball Position With Wedges
+Golf Ball Position for Wedges

 To make great contact with wedges, you want them in the middle of your stance (not the back).
 The only time to adjust the ball position further back is if you’re hitting a knockdown shot.